 - Memorials should be in keeping with the Christian religion.

 - Memorials should be unpolished and of a light-coloured stone matching the local stone with which the church was built.
-Portland stone and Nabresina are especially recommended.
+The following stones are the options currently available:

 - Because they are easily damaged, memorials in the shape of crosses or hearts are to be avoided.

-- Plots should not be marked off with kerbs, fencing, railings, or chains, and they should not extend beyond the area allotted to them or take over space reserved for others.
-Chippings are not allowed.
+- Plots must not be marked off with kerbs, fencing, railings, or chains, and they should not extend beyond the area allotted to them or take over space reserved for others.
+Chippings are not permitted.

 - The planting of native wild-flowers on graves is encouraged, and we are happy to advise further on this.
 Artificial flowers, whether plastic or otherwise, are not permitted, with the exception of Remembrance Day wreaths and poppies, and those should be removed within a month.